abedin-ashraf/convention-center-bootstrap/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
 You are free to modify and distribute the code as per the terms of the license.